 The 50-Percent Rule

-In most cases, you can only deduct 50 percent of what you spend on each entertainment and meal expense.
+In most cases, you can only deduct 50 percent of what you spend on each meal expense.
 Buying dinner for a client or prospective client falls into this category, as does the cost of food provided at your place of business or another meeting place.
 You can deduct the cost of your own meals if you’re traveling for business purposes, subject to the 50-percent rule.

 Video of the Day